 3301 Introduction to Latin American Life and Literature.
 Professional communication skills in Spanish through the study of Hispanic history, life and culture by blending essay writing, presentational speaking, and interpretive reading and listening.
 F

-3302 Introduction to Hispanic Literature and Art.
+3302 Introduction to Spanish Life and Literature.
 Continuation of FOL 3301 emphasizing Hispanic literature and art in Europe and the Americas.
-PRE: FOL 2301 and 2302 or 14 hours advance credit in Spanish.
 S